Tillered Docs

 Download the new CLI binary:

-curl -L https://releases.tillered.com/arctic/latest/arctic-linux-amd64 -o arctic
+curl -L https://release.tillered.com/arctic/latest/arctic_linux_amd64 -o arctic

 chmod +x ./arctic